edgedb/edgedb/docs/stdlib/range.rst

 .. eql:operator:: rangelteq: range<anypoint> <= range<anypoint> -> bool
                   multirange<anypoint> <= multirange<anypoint> -> bool

+    :index: <=, multirange, less than or equal, before, comparison, compare

     One range or multirange is before or same as the other.